THE FOUNDATION COURSE: identifying neuro-developmental issues (BCF)

 - Interpreting the information provided by parents.

-- How The Brainchild Developmental Program can address Neuro-Developmental Delay by enabling maturation of the brain.
+- How The Brainchild Developmental Program can address neurodevelopmental disruption by enabling maturation of the brain.

 A course manual including assessment materials and record sheets are provided.